emdailey/spot/doc/manual/targetlist.rst

 button and press "Set" (the latter method can also be used to quickly reload a file that you have edited).

-The targets should populate the table.
+The targets should populate the table and will be grouped by file.
+To group targets into one group, select "Merge Targets" from the "Settings" drop down menu and then load the files.
+Once loaded, a target cannot be moved to another group.

 ================================
 Loading targets from an OPE file